khadas/khadas_docs/source/tone1/HowtoUpgradeFirmware.md

 $ cd /home/*
 ```

-* Connect your Tone Board using a USB-C data cable to your PC.
+* Connect your TONE1 using a USB-C data cable to your PC.
 Check that it is recognised by Ubuntu.

 ```
 $ lsusb
 ```

-* If your Tone Board is recognised, you should see this (else, restart Ubuntu).
+* If your TONE1 is recognised, you should see this (else, restart Ubuntu).

 ```
 Bus 001 Device 005: ID 20b1:0008 XMOS Ltd